Polyidus (son of Coeranus): Glaucus

 Searching for the boy, Polyidus saw an owl driving bees away from a wine-cellar in Minos' palace.
 Inside the wine-cellar was a cask of honey, with Glaucus dead inside.
 Minos demanded Glaucus be brought back to life and ordered Polyidus to be entombed with the body.
 When a snake appeared nearby, Polyidus killed it immediately.
 Another snake came for the first, and after seeing its mate dead, the second serpent left and returned with an herb which then brought the first snake back to life.
 With the herb Polyidus resurrected the child.

 Minos refused to let Polyidus leave Crete until he taught Glaucus the art of divination.
 Polyidus did so, but then, at the last second before leaving to Argos, he asked Glaucus to spit in his mouth.
 Glaucus did so and forgot everything he had been taught.

 The story of Polyidus and Glaucus was the subject of a lost play of Euripides, his Bellerophon, and of one by Aeschylus, and Sophocles' lost The Mantises.
-Previously unknown fragments of Euripedes' Polyidus were found in 2022 and publicized in 2024.
+Previously unknown fragments of Euripides' Polyidus and another play, Ino, were found in 2022 and publicized in 2024.